project-zot/project-zot.github.io/docs/user-guides/zli.md

     Available Commands:
-      affected    List images affected by a CVE fixed       List tags where a CVE is fixedRetryWithContext list        List CVEs by REPO:TAG or REPO@DIGEST
+      affected    List images affected by a CVE diff        List the CVE's present in minuend that are not present in subtrahend fixed       List tags where a CVE is fixed list        List CVEs by REPO:TAG or REPO@DIGEST

     Flags: